RobertPastor/sonar-issue-resolver-plugin/README.md

 Any source issue shall be matching a target issue when the following conditions are satisfied:

- 1)Same Component i.e. same file path,
+ 1) Same Component i.e. same file path,
- 2)same rule id,
+ 2) same rule id,
- 3)same line
+ 3) same line
- 4)same message
+ 4) same message

 SONAR-UPDATE-SYNC-001